elastic/elastic-package/docs/howto/pipeline_testing.md

 ### Test case definitions

-There are two types of test case definitions - raw files and input events.
+There are two types of test case definitions - *raw files* and *input events*.

 #### Raw files